davidrunger/rc-languages-selector/README.md

 the form again.
 Your language preferences will be persisted as you navigate between programming tasks and also after closing and reopening the browser.

+"Pause Filtering" will temporarily show all languages and allow you later to resume filtering your selected list of languages.

 Enjoy your greatly decluttered Rosetta Code browsing experience. :)